 If your priority is to find a credit card with a 0% intro APR period on balance transfers, don’t fret; there are options out there.
 Like with all credit cards (particularly rewards cards), the better your credit score, the better your options will be, but if you just do your research, you’ll find that these offers still exist.

 The Citi® Diamond Preferred® Card , for example, has long been recognized for offering one of the lengthiest 0% intro APR periods of any credit card on the market.
-It offers 0% APR for 18 months from date of first transfer (all transfers must be completed within the first four months) as well as 0% APR on new purchases from the date of opening an account (then 13.74% - 23.74% Variable).
+It offers 0% APR for 21 months from date of first transfer (all transfers must be completed within the first four months) as well as 0% APR on new purchases for 12 months from the date of opening an account (then 13.74% - 23.74% Variable).
 It doesn’t offer rewards on purchases, but if your goal is to have extra time to pay off a balance interest free, this card is hard to beat.
 Citi is a CardRatings advertiser.

 If you really can’t stand the idea of not earning rewards, the Citi® Double Cash Card is another good option to consider.
 It offers cardholders 1% cash back when making a purchase, and an additional 1% once you pay for those purchases (just make sure you pay the minimum balance due, on time), plus 0% intro APR for 18 months on balance transfers from date of account opening (then 13.99% – 23.99% (Variable)).
-The Citi Rewards+® Card offers both an interest-free period and points on purchases, too.
+The Citi Rewards+® Card offers an intro interest-free period on both purchases and balance transfers and points on purchases, too.
 Cardholders can enjoy 0% intro APR on balance transfers for 15 months from the date of first transfer and on purchases from the date of account opening (then 13.49% - 23.49% (Variable)), as well as earn 2X ThankYou® Points at supermarket and gas stations for the first $6,000 spent per year, then 1X point, and 1X point on everything else.

 There are many 0% intro APR balance transfer offers still available, several of which feature rewards; some of these offers just might not be as obvious as before.
 If you have excellent credit, shop around.
 Don’t assume you can’t find a 0% balance transfer offer just because you’ve seen some headlines that say they’re going away for now.